MFA Server Migration Information & Process

 2. Create a backup of the MFA Server Encryption key and transfer it to the new server.

-4. Connect the new MFA server installation to the newly restored database from Step 1.
+a.
+Connect the new MFA server installation to the newly restored database from Step 1.

-Note: If we will be re-IPing or re-using the old server's FQDN, that's more than possible, we'll just need to wait until the end, after the final upgrade to the latest MFA server version.
+• Note: If we will be re-IPing or reusing the old server's FQDN, that's more than possible, we'll just need to wait until the end, after the final upgrade to the latest MFA server version.*

-6. Create new backups of the new MFA installation and incrementally upgrade through MFA server versions if yours is older than the latest.
+5. Create new backups of the new MFA installation and incrementally upgrade through MFA server versions if yours is older than the latest.

-After The Migration
+After the Migration

 Once the server migration is complete, we'll perform a quick health check with a test computer to verify that it's working and can connect with the new server properly.
+Following the connection test, if a rename or re-IP of the new server is necessary, it would happen at this point.

-How To Tell If The Clients Are Syncing
+How to Tell if the Clients Are Syncing

 Unfortunately, the portal does not have a dedicated function for us to explicitly view this.
 Below is a SQL query that can help give a close estimation of how many out of your total clients have synchronized with the server within the last 7 days.
 This number can be changed to any whole number in the (getDate()-7) condition.